 So is the party over?

-This article represents my personal views and is in no way representative of any clients represented by Location Marketing.
+This article represents my personal views on Brexit and is in no way representative of any clients represented by Location Marketing.
 It has taken me some time to be able to sit down and write this post.
 I think I am going through the 7 stages of grief, but jumped straight from shock and disbelief to anger, and then just stayed there.

 And let me tell you, this isn’t about the defeat against Iceland in the Euro 2016 game.
 A friend posted on Facebook just after the game to say that one of the UK football commentators rounded up at full-time by saying “I think what has happened here may overshadow everything else that is happening at home.”